kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 - One in Rust because removing memory errors brings so much potential and Rust's ergonomics bring impressive development velocity to low-level code.
 I believe it's _tomorrow's_ performance-critical language.
 - One in Java because the Java Virtual Machine makes it hard to interface with external C libraries (and it's _yesterday's_ performance-critical language?).

-### From high-level languages, prefer bindings
+### In high-level languages, prefer bindings

 <!-- To me the core of Tom's reasoning above is

 > [JSTS is] not exactly the same set of bugs as GEOS.
 If I have bugs, I want all of the GEOS things to have bugs!
 And the roaring success of, say, Shapely, indicates that GEOS's level of bugs is pretty tolerable. -->

-For every other language and environment, the code should be a _binding_ to a core library because it takes such a huge investment to get to the stability of a core library.
+For every other language and environment, the code should be a _binding_ to a core library because it takes such a huge investment to reach the stability of a core library.
 These other implementations should choose one of the above and _link_ to it for the core algorithms rather than reimplement the entire source in the target language.

-Keeping with the Parquet analogy above, there's a [core implementation in C++](https://github.com/apache/arrow/tree/main/cpp/src/parquet), [one in Java](https://github.com/apache/parquet-mr), and [another in Rust](https://github.com/apache/arrow-rs/tree/master/parquet). [^2] But virtually every other stable Parquet library is a binding to one of those.
-The Python and R Parquet implementations are bindings to the C++ one; my [WebAssembly Parquet implementation](https://github.com/kylebarron/parquet-wasm) uses the Rust one. [^1] A [Scala Parquet library](https://github.com/mjakubowski84/parquet4s) appears [to use](https://github.com/mjakubowski84/parquet4s/blob/f41ff6d4203e039a0e52c7d0d5648e24ece37706/build.sbt#L91-L93) the Java implementation.
+Keeping with the Parquet analogy above, there's a [core implementation in C++](https://github.com/apache/arrow/tree/main/cpp/src/parquet), [one in Java](https://github.com/apache/parquet-mr), and [another in Rust](https://github.com/apache/arrow-rs/tree/master/parquet). [^1] But virtually every other stable Parquet library is a binding to one of those.
+The Python and R Parquet implementations are bindings to the C++ one; my [WebAssembly Parquet implementation](https://github.com/kylebarron/parquet-wasm) uses the Rust one. [^2] A [Scala Parquet library](https://github.com/mjakubowski84/parquet4s) appears [to use](https://github.com/mjakubowski84/parquet4s/blob/f41ff6d4203e039a0e52c7d0d5648e24ece37706/build.sbt#L91-L93) the Java implementation.

-Additionally, by having fewer core implementations, it's possible to focus energy on solving bugs in those implementations where previously efforts might have been spread more thin.
+Additionally, by having fewer core implementations, it's possible to focus energy on solving bugs in those, where previously efforts might have been spread more thin.

-[^1]: Apparently, if you're using the _Arrow_ Java library, it actually [links to the C++ Parquet implementation](https://github.com/apache/arrow/blob/0344a2cdf6219708a25f39e580406e0ce692b61e/java/pom.xml#L1011-L1030) via the Java Native Interface (JNI) instead of using `parquet-mr`.
+[^1]: Well, actually there are [_two_ Rust implementations](https://github.com/jorgecarleitao/parquet2) for technical reasons, but they plan to [converge eventually](https://github.com/jorgecarleitao/arrow2/issues/1429).

-[^2]: Well, actually there are [_two_ Rust implementations](https://github.com/jorgecarleitao/parquet2) for technical reasons, but they plan to [converge eventually](https://github.com/jorgecarleitao/arrow2/issues/1429).
+[^2]: Apparently, if you're using the _Arrow_ Java library, it actually [links to the C++ Parquet implementation](https://github.com/apache/arrow/blob/0344a2cdf6219708a25f39e580406e0ce692b61e/java/pom.xml#L1011-L1030) via the Java Native Interface (JNI) instead of using `parquet-mr`.

 ### WebAssembly Performance

 Up until now I've focused on stability, but I believe that WebAssembly can bring a significant performance improvement, especially in specific cases:

 - **A faster underlying library.** If you're using a C library that already sees very wide usage, it's probably seen a significant investment in performance compared to your plain-JS option.
-- **Data can be serialized as binary.** If you can use a binary data representation with [`ArrayBuffer`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) instead of small JS objects, getting data into and out of WebAssembly will be virtually free and you'll avoid tons of time in the garbage collector.
+- **Binary data representation.** If you can avoid serializing JS objects by using a binary data representation with [`ArrayBuffer`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) instead of small JS objects, getting data into and out of WebAssembly will be much cheaper and you'll avoid tons of time in the garbage collector.
 - **Vectorization.** If you're operating on arrays of values, just moving the for loop from JS to Wasm might be significantly faster.
 In Python I know making a hot loop compiled can be a >10x improvement; I'm not sure exactly what speedup is likely in JS.
 - **Computationally constrained.** Algorithms are good candidates for perf improvement; if your code touches the DOM or is reliant on network requests, it won't get any faster in Wasm.